? ??????????????????? ????Easy Install Instructions:???1. Copy the Code??2. Log in to your Blogger account

 Things I have learned over the last month:

-1. Never load money to hired help that you like, because then you wont like them anymore cause the quit working.
+1. Never loan money to hired help that you like, because then you wont like them anymore, cause the quit working.

 2. Never put dried beans in a pressure cooker with only one cup of water, makes the house stink